kingsamchen/Eureka/README.md

 Eureka
 ===

-A collection of code in Aha-moment.
+A collection of code in aha-moment, and most of them are either incomplete or simply primitive.